rise8-us/rise8-us/docs/practice-playbook.md

 ## Building an MVP
 ---

-Proof of Concept >> Prototype >> MVP
+Proof of Concept --> Prototype --> MVP

 ### Proof of Concept

-The goal of a Proof of Concept is for quick applied Technical Discovery to learn information to empower decision making.
+The goal of a Proof of Concept is for quick applied technical discovery to learn information and empower decision making.
 It can be comprised of pseudo-code, code-fragments, and/or diagrams that depict how the systems communicate.
 Outcome should be to validate & verify if feasible to accomplish, becomes the reference to for the prototype.

 Should we use best practices when building a proof of concept?
   - Not required, but encouraged
   - Use as needed to explain the proposed concept

 ### Prototype
 The goal of a Prototype is to demo limited functionality to end users in an ideal/sandbox environment and help teams evaluate risk.
 This becomes a candidate for the initial MVP.
 Code should follow best practices unless it would be a severe time sync to implement.

 Should we use best practices when building a prototype?